 It’s a large painful bruise that seems like a pocket of blood.
 This consequence occurs in 1 to 6 percent of breast augmentation procedures; you may also experience it as a complication after facelift surgery.
 Surprisingly you may also need to undergo another surgery to drain out the blood from a hematoma.
-Almost all the surgeries have this complication.
+Almost all surgeries have this complication.

 It is one of the most common complications of all surgeries.
-Approximately in 2 to 4 percent of people, there may be the complication of cellulitis after breast surgery.
+Approximately 2 to 4 percent of people, there may be the complication of cellulitis after breast surgery.
 In some instances, infections may be more severe requiring intravenous antibiotics.

 You may have blood clots in the legs due to deep vein thrombosis and finally, may lead to pulmonary embolism.
 This can also be a possible complication after plastic surgery.
 They may be uncommon but are fatal.

 Many perforations are made during liposuction which can be traumatic for the vital internal organs.
 Punctures can occur during the procedure when the surgical probe touches the internal organs.
-To get these punctures set you to need to undergo additional surgery if not it may be fatal.
+To get these punctures set you need to undergo additional surgery if not it may be fatal.

 There may be chances of dissatisfaction and disappointment due to the general appearance after the surgery.
 But actually speaking most of the people feel satisfied with their looks after the plastic surgery.

-It is obvious that the person who undergoes a surgery has scars related to the surgery.
+It is obvious that the person who undergoes surgery has scars related to the surgery.
 But generally cosmetic surgery is chosen to look better in such context scars may be irritating.
-Certain scars are red, thickened and have a raised appearance.
+Certain scars are red, thickened, and have a raised appearance.
 This may be experienced by nearly 2 to 5 percent of people who undergo breast augmentation.